A roundup of the current state of custom form elements, useful APIs, and a checklist for ensuring your forms actually work.

 What we're thinking

-We're always thinking about better ways to present information, streamline workflows, and develop apps.
+Over more than two decades, technology has changed, our team has changed, and our minds have changed, over and over again.
+But we're always thinking about better ways to present information, streamline workflows, and support every user.
 Welcome to our blog.

 Naming elements and components is essential for an accessibile and usable experience.
 And it's harder than it looks.